Message from the Director

 2. Assuring that new approaching pedestrian crossing signage and pedestrian crossing signage remains in place

-3. Changing out old pedestrian and other safety signage and replacing it with highly reflective, highly visible signage
+3. Changing out old pedestrian and other safety and traffic signage and replacing it with highly reflective, highly visible signage

 4. Paring back foliage that inhibits illumination of intersecting ways and crosswalks